Super Moir\'e Domain Tessellations, Sliding Ferroelectricity, and Reconfigurable Quantum Dot Arrays in Twisted Trilayer Hexagonal Boron Nitride: Results

 Since a lateral translation of one layer by $\Delta x= a$ ($a$ is a nearest-neighbor bond length between B and N atoms) can reverse the polarization direction as shown in Fig.~\ref{fig_stacking} (a), even the same moir\'e patterns may display the opposite polar direction.
 In the left panels of (b) and (d) in Fig.~\ref{efig_TwistMonoBi}, the red and blue arrows denote schematic polarization between the adjacent layers.
 For BA (AB)-stacked BBN for the top and middle layers, it has a uniform polarization domain (also denoted as uniform red and blue hexagons in the middle panels) while the alternating red and blue triangular domains denote polarization map between the middle and bottom layers with a twist angle of $\theta_{12}$.
 In the right panels, by adding up two polarization domains, the final patterns show an interesting switching behavior: the sliding top layer by $a$ causes the previously polarized domains to be unpolarized and vice versa, as shown in Figs.~\ref{efig_TwistMonoBi} (c) and (d).

-Owing to the polarization reversal by the translation, we expect that an external electric field could potentially switch between these two configurations.
-However, unlike a previous demonstration of sliding ferroelectric behavior in bilayer studies~\cite{Yasuda2021Science,Vizner2021Science}, the TBBN has competing Bernal and Rhombohedral stacking orders so that the locally stable moir\'e domain other than a simple triangular one may be possible.
+Due to the polarization reversal by the translation, we expect that an external electric field could potentially switch between these two configurations.
+However, unlike a previous demonstration of sliding ferroelectric behavior in bilayer studies~\cite{Yasuda2021Science,Vizner2021Science}, the TTBN has competing Bernal and rhombohedral stacking orders so that the locally stable moir\'e domain other than a simple triangular one may be possible.

 To quantify the switching mechanism, we calculated the energy barrier between the two polarization states as the top layer slides.
-Figure~\ref{efig_Sliding} (a) shows the barrier profiles for the twisted mono-bilayer with $\theta_{12}=0.082^\circ$, 0.165$^\circ$ and 0.275$^\circ$, compared with bilayer sliding (dashed line).
+Figure~\ref{efig_Sliding} (a) shows the barrier profiles for the twisted monolayer-bilayer with $\theta_{12}=0.082^\circ$, 0.165$^\circ$ and 0.275$^\circ$, compared with bilayer sliding (dashed line).
 Notably, unlike the maximum energy at $\Delta x= a/2$ for sliding BBN, the full atomic relaxation significantly lowers the energy barrier in trilayer cases compared to rigid sliding, resulting in a broad plateau with a shallow minimum at $\Delta x = \frac{1}{2}a$, as is clearly shown for the case with $\theta_{12}=0.082^\circ$.
 The corresponding energy landscape is schematically illustrated in Fig.~\ref{efig_Sliding} (b).